amazingpaddy/bing-telegram-bot/README.md

 * Edge browser - As of now bing chat only works in Edge browser.
 But there are extensions available to enable the chat in other browser as well.

 ## What is working and not working
-* No limits in how many requests you send.
-You can chat with bing as long as you want.
 * option to choose to get response with or without reference links.
 * **bot cannot remember the previous conversations, so you may not get proper response for the follow up questions.**
 * if you get `IndexOutofBoundException`, restart your python script.
 If is still not working, export the cookies again and update the cookie.json file.